Binary-Blade/binaryvim/README.md

 ##  Overview

-Binaryvim is a comprehensive Neovim configuration project that enhances code editing experiences.
-It offers a rich assortment of features, including lazy-loaded plugins, UI enhancements for indenting, to-do lists, and custom themes.
+**BinaryVim** is my personal Neovim configuration project designed to enhance the code editing experience.
+It features a rich assortment of plugins, UI enhancements for indenting, to-do lists, and custom themes.
 The project streamlines database integration, testing workflows, debugging setups, and key mappings for efficient development.
 With a strong focus on improving productivity and customization, Binaryvim aims to provide a seamless and feature-rich environment for software engineers.

 ---